History of Bashkortostan: Accession by negotiation

-According to one version, after Ivan's victory over Kazan, the Russian government appealed to the peoples of the khanate, including the western Bashkirs who had been subjects of the Kazan Khanate, to become subjects of the Russian tsar.
+According to one version, after Ivan's victory over Kazan, the Russian government appealed to the peoples of the Khanate, including the western Bashkirs who had been subjects of the Kazan Khanate, to become subjects of the Russian tsar.
 The neighboring Nogai Horde at that time was stricken with internecine dissention, unrest and famine.
-Most its population had migrated to the southern steppes and abandoned their camps; however, the danger of Nogai raids remained.
+Most of its population had migrated to the southern steppes and abandoned their camps; however, the danger of Nogai raids remained.
 The western Bashkirs became subjects of the Russian empire, and received credentials from the tsar confirming their patrimonial rights to their traditional lands as well as to the abandoned Nogai camps.

 As attested in the Bashkir legends, the negotiations with the Russian government's representatives were preceded by Bashkir nationwide meetings at which the annexation terms and conditions were discussed, along with who should be sent to "the White Padishah" as Bashkir delegates.

-Patents were received from the Russian government which provided detailed description of the annexation terms, defined the land allotments and the taxes; the received patents were then again discussed at nationwide assemblies.
+Patents were received from the Russian government which provided a detailed description of the annexation terms, and defined the land allotments and the taxes; the received patents were then again discussed at nationwide assemblies.

 The annexation negotiations were expedited by the fact that Kalmucks and later Kazakhs began laying claims on the Bashkirs’ lands.
 In 1555–[1557], Bashkir councils in central and southern Bashkortostan sent their delegations to Kazan asking the Russian tsar to take them under his protection and patronage.
 The Bashkir shejere kept the names of the four biys (noblemen) who traveled to Kazan for negotiations: Tatagach-biy (the tribe of Yurmaty), Buranqul-biy (the tribe of Burzyan), Krakujak-biy (the tribe of Qypchaq), and Qanzafar-biy (the tribe of Meñ).

 The negotiations between the Bashkir noblemen and the Russian tsar's representatives are also attested in the Russian chronicles and testimonies left by the contemporaries.
-By accepting the Russian citizenship, the Bashkirs confirmed their patrimonial rights to the land, and ensured protection from the Nogay trespassers.
+By accepting Russian citizenship, the Bashkirs confirmed their patrimonial rights to the land, and ensured protection from the Nogay trespassers.